 Aurora holds a double B.S. in computer science and mathematics and lives and works in San Francisco, California.

-Mary Gardiner is the Director of Programs and co-founder of the Ada Initiative, a non-profit dedicated to promoting women in open tech/culture.
+Mary Gardiner is the Deputy Executive Director and co-founder of the Ada Initiative, a non-profit dedicated to promoting women in open tech/culture.
 With co-founder Valerie Aurora, she created and implemented projects like the Ada Initiative conference anti-harassment policy, now adopted by hundreds of open tech/culture events.
 Aurora and Gardiner were both recognized as one of Femme-o-nomics Top 50 Women to Watch in Tech in 2011 and SC Magazine’s 6 Influential Information Security Thinkers in 2012.
 Gardiner created and organized the world’s first conference for women in open tech/culture, AdaCamp.

 Gardiner is formerly a software developer and computational linguistics research student.
 Gardiner was the keynote speaker at Wikimania 2012, the world-wide conference for Wikipedia, the world’s 5th most popular web site.
 Her work has been discussed in Slate, the Huffington Post, and the Sydney Morning Herald.
 She is a major contributor to the influential Geek Feminism blog and wiki.
 After more than 10 years of service to the open source community in Australia and worldwide, Gardiner’s contributions were recognized with the prestigious Linux Australia Rusty Wrench award in 2012.

 Gardiner holds a B.S. with honours in computer science and a major in mathematics; a B.A with majors in linguistics and philosophy; and a computer science PhD.
 She is based in Sydney, Australia and you can find her on Twitter at @me_gardiner.